 For flaps you may wish to slow the transition between flight modes.
+The example above shows fade in and fade out times of 1 second.

 Next we go the Trims section, and change the Elevator stick to have 'Independent trims per flight mode'.
 This then allows you to have independent elevator compensation for the two flaps deployed settings.
 The Elevator Trim Switch will automatically switching between the settings as you operate the flaps on switch SE.